 TabletMagic Serial Wacom Driver

-TabletMagic is an open-source donationware driver enabling Wacom Serial tablets (UD, SD, PL, CT, KT, GD) in Mac OS X. Requires Mac OS X 10.2 or higher.
+TabletMagic is an open-source donationware driver enabling Wacom Serial tablets (UD, SD, PL, CT, KT, GD) in Mac OS X. Requires Mac OS X 10.2 or higher and a compatible serial adapter.
+(For information regarding Wacom ADB tablets go here.)

 How Does It Work?